Research and Tools

 How we do research

 We both lead projects and collaborate with other researchers.
-Projects we lead include COVID-19 policy modelling, a range of tobacco control projects, and the (necessary) methodological research we pioneer to build ‘next generation’ simulation modelling.
-Projects we collaborate on include Healthy Housing and Tobacco Endgame interventions – both as part of NHMRC Centres of Research Excellence
+Projects we lead include a range of tobacco control projects, healthy housing, dietary and body weight projects, and generic pandemic modelling.
+Underpinning these content areas is the necessary methodological research we pioneer to build ‘next generation’ population intervention simulation modelling.
+Projects we collaborate on include Healthy Housing and Tobacco Endgame NHMRC funded Centres of Research Excellence.

 Do your PhD with us